anselmobattisti/site/content/patents.md

 # Patents

 List of patents co-authored.
 For mode details about the patents access [Google Patents](https://patents.google.com/?inventor=anselmo+battisti).
+The patents are sorted by year in descending order.
+Some patents have the PDF available for download.

 <section class="patents">